Last Updated on 2025-11-09

 Pros:

-- Contains essential nutrients for fish health.
+- Contains essential nutrients to support fish health and growth.

-- Convenient and easy to use.
+- Simple and convenient to feed.

 Cons: